 Wow, I can’t believe it’s a new year and tax season is upon us!
 So what does that mean?
 It’s time to get prepared and organized.
 There are several benefits to being a small business owner during tax season.
 One of the biggest perks is the tax write-offs and deductions.
 Making sure you’re keeping your documents organized and not taking too many shortcuts will go a long way.
 In this post, I will be going over how to prepare taxes for small businesses!
 Let’s dive in!

 Disclaimer: This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal, or accounting advice.
 You should consult your own tax, legal, and accounting advisors before engaging in any transaction.

 So let’s get started with organizing your tax documents so that you’re prepared and squared to do your taxes.
 Make sure that you have a delegated area for all of your tax documents this can be a file or a folder on your computer.
 Here are a few documents you should have on hand:

 Next, you can place all of your tax documents into categories to figure your expenses and write-offs for the year.
 If you use software like Freshbooks, Honeybook, Quickbooks, or an excel spreadsheet, you are way ahead of the game.

-If this is your first time doing taxes, you can skip this step.
+You can skip this step if this is your first time doing taxes.
 But I highly recommend pulling up your tax return from the previous year to compare notes.
 Look at your expenses and write-offs for last year so you can have a better idea for the current year.
 Also, you can see how far your business has come #goals!